 If you have a teachable skill, you not only can share that knowledge in forums to get your name out there, you can also turn it into online courses.
 There’s an audience for just about any desirable skill, whether it’s English as a second language, advanced marketing, or everyday home maintenance hacks.

 If I Made is Emily Newman’s home business teaching classes to creative professionals.
-When you teach classes online, not only do you have the flexibility to do it from home, you can also choose to offer live or pre-recorded teaching and training.
+When you teach classes online, you have the flexibility to do it from home and you can offer live or pre-recorded teaching and training.
 For example, you might offer the live courses at a premium rate, while customers can purchase the recorded sessions at a discounted price.

 That’s what Yegi Saryan, founder of Yegi Beauty, does with her business.
 After establishing a successful online beauty brand, she turned her talents into passive income.
 Now, aspiring entrepreneurs can purchase lash classes to kickstart their skills and add it as a service offering in their business.
 Classes are available both online and in-person.